 Anemia is a condition that occurs when the number of RBCs is below the normal level.
 Oxygen is carried throughout the body by RBCs.
 Tissue hypoxia, the lack of adequate oxygenation to the tissues, usually triggers erythropoietin, an endogenous hormone normally produced primarily by the kidneys, to stimulate the bone marrow and increase production of RBCs, also called erythropoiesis.
 Treatment of anemia includes correcting the underlying causes of anemia, blood transfusions or administering recombinant erythropoietin products, also called erythropoietin stimulating agents (ESAs).
 An adequate diagnostic workup to identify treatable causes of anemia should be performed prior to treatment of anemia.

-Early studies of erythropoietin products utilized hematocrit as an objective measure.
-However, many studies have converted to hemoglobin as a measurable objective instead of hematocrit in clinical trials.
-Response to ESA therapy may be assessed by the rise in hemoglobin or hematocrit, or the abatement of further decline.
+Response to ESA therapy may be assessed by the stabilization of or rise in hemoglobin or hematocrit.
 Individual characteristics and diagnosis should be considered when determining whether a response to therapy has occurred.
-When response has not occurred, discontinuation of therapy should be considered.

 Darbepoetin Alfa and Epoetin Alfa

-The FDA approved epoetin alfa for the treatment of anemia in chronic kidney disease and in individuals with non-myeloid malignancies where the anemia is due to the effect of concomitantly administered myelosuppressive chemotherapy, and upon initiation, there is a minimum of two additional months of planned chemotherapy.
+The U.S. Food and Drug Administration (FDA) approved epoetin alfa for the treatment of anemia in chronic kidney disease and in individuals with non-myeloid malignancies where the anemia is due to the effect of concomitantly administered myelosuppressive chemotherapy, and upon initiation, there is a minimum of two additional months of planned chemotherapy.
 Epoetin alfa is also FDA approved for treatment of anemia in zidovudine-treated HIV-infected individuals, and to reduce allogeneic blood transfusions in noncardiac, nonvascular surgical cases that are at high risk for perioperative transfusions with significant, anticipated blood loss (Product Information Labels, 2012).

-In 2002, the FDA approved darbepoetin alfa, another ESA for the treatment of anemia in chronic kidney disease and in individuals with non-myeloid malignancies where the anemia is due to the effect of concomitantly administered chemotherapy.
-Darbepoetin alfa is closely related to erythropoietin and is produced by recombinant DNA technology and Chinese hamster ovary (CHO) cells.
-Darbepoetin alfa is composed of a 165-amino acid protein containing 5 N-linked oligosaccharide chains compared to the 3 chains in the recombinant ESAs.
+Darbepoetin alfa is another FDA-approved ESA for similar indications.
 Because darbepoetin alfa is long acting, less frequent dosing is required (weekly or biweekly for individuals on dialysis).
 Glaspy and colleagues (2001) performed randomized trials to confirm the data from dose-finding studies, which suggest darbepoetin alfa can be administered effectively as infrequently as once per chemotherapy cycle (weekly or once every three weeks).
 Comparative studies were performed to evaluate darbepoetin alfa in individuals with cancer (Glaspy, 2001; Hedenus, 2002; Kotasek, 2000, 2001, 2003; Pirker, 2001).

 The safety and efficacy of both darbepoetin and epoetin alfa are similar in anemia of chronic kidney disease or chemotherapy-induced anemia (Allon, 2002; Herrington, 2005).
 There are no reported trials comparing the two formulations of epoetin (Product Information Labels, 2012).
 There is no data to make a recommendation regarding the use of the epoetin alfa products over darbepoetin alfa for the treatment of the anemia of chronic renal failure and the treatment in individuals with non-myeloid malignancies with chemotherapy induced anemia.